 Wondering where is Prague?
 It is located in central Czechia, formally the Czech Republic, which hugs eastern Germany above Austria.

 Don’t forget to read my tips on how to avoid getting sick while traveling too.

 Now, let’s dive into what to see in Prague, Czechia!

 Stop 1: Charles Bridge

-Start your day out by strolling the interesting and inspiring Charles Bridge.
+Start your first day of traveling Prague by strolling the interesting and inspiring Charles Bridge.

-The two banks of the Vltava River are joined by a series of fifteen bridges, the oldest and most well-known is the Charles Bridge, and it is much more than simply a river crossing, as you will find out on this first day of your 2 days in Prague.
+The two banks of the Vltava River are joined by a series of fifteen bridges.
+The oldest and most well-known is the Charles Bridge.

-At either end of Charles Bridge are the fortified towers that once protected Prague.
-You can tour either one, the Old Town Bridge Tower, or the Lesser Town Bridge Tower with an admission ticket.
-I would suggest you purchase tickets online to avoid lines.
+At either end of the Charles Bridge are fortified towers that once protected Prague.
+Tour either the Old Town Bridge Tower or the Lesser Town Bridge Tower with an admission ticket.

 Stop 2: Prague Castle Complex

 Designated as a UNESCO World Heritage Site, the Prague Castle Complex is one of the most popular tourist destinations in Prague.